 Let us outline four reasons why you need Data Quality Management;

 All the basic operations of a business are managed quickly and efficiently when the data has been managed properly.
 High-quality data enhances decision-making at all levels of operations and management.

 Efficient use of resources

 Reputation precedes every business.
 A business with a good reputation gains a higher competitive advantage over others.
-High quality data ensures that a business maintains a high reputation.
-Low quality data has been proven to bring about distrust from customers, leading to their dissatisfaction in a business’ products and services.
+High-quality data ensures that a business maintains a high reputation.
+Low-quality data has been proven to bring about distrust from customers, leading to their dissatisfaction with a business’s products and services.

 Good business leads

 Creating a marketing campaign from erroneous data where the targeted customers do not exist, makes no sense.
-When the leads are from poor quality data, then there is no point targeting them with campaigns.
+When the leads are from poor quality data, then there is no point in targeting them with campaigns.
 Accurate customer data brings about better conversion from a better reach.
-Good data management initiatives therefore, must be practiced.

 What are the key features of Data Quality Management?

 A good DQM makes use of a system that has various features that will help in improving the trustworthiness of organizational data.
 Let us outline the various features of a good DQM;

 Data cleansing corrects unknown data types, duplicate records, as well as substandard data representations.
 Data cleansing ensures that data standardization rules that are needed to enable analysis and insights from your data sets are followed.
 The data cleansing process also establishes hierarchies and makes data customizable to fit an organization’s unique data requirements.